Ferrari Challenge: Ferrari Challenge North America

 The North American also features the Trofeo Pirelli and Coppa Shell class system.
 This championship was inaugurated in 1994.
 It is organized by Ferrari North America and sanctioned by IMSA.
+In 2024 it was run at the Las Vegas Strip Circuit track as a support race to the Las Vegas Grand Prix F1 series.

+Ferrari Challenge UK

+Starting with the 2019 season, the regional Ferrari Challenge UK series has been launched, contested at some of the UK's most iconic tracks, from Silverstone to Brands Hatch, Oulton Park to Snetterton.

+Ferrari Challenge Japan

+Starting with the 2023 season, the calendar of the Prancing Horse single-make series has been enriched with the second regional series, the Ferrari Challenge Japan, which includes five rounds taking place at the tracks of Fuji (two rounds), Autopolis, Suzuka and Sugo.

 Ferrari Challenge Asia-Pacific

-The Asia-Pacific is the most recent of the Challenge series since the 2011 season, inaugurated in combination with the growing interest and sales for Ferrari in Asia.
-The season encompasses events in Japan, China, Malaysia, Australia, New Zealand and Singapore.
-The Asia-Pacific also features the Trofeo Pirelli and Coppa Shell class system.
-Grid is made up of 35 to 40 drivers for the 2012 season.
+The Asia-Pacific was organised from 2011 to 2022, inaugurated in combination with the growing interest and sales for Ferrari in Asia.
+The seasons included events in Japan, China, Malaysia, Australia, New Zealand and Singapore.
+The Asia-Pacific also featured the Trofeo Pirelli and Coppa Shell class system.

+Ferrari Challenge Australasia

+2025 saw the launch of an Australian-based series with five rounds held at Australia's four largest motorsport venues.
+The series launched with a mix of 296 Challenge and 488 Challenge EVO equipped teams.

 Finali Mondiali

-From 2013, the major Ferrari Challenge series (Europe, North America and Asia-Pacific) have combined to host a World Final common event for all championships.
+From 2013, the major Ferrari Challenge series have combined to host a World Final common event for all championships.
 This event culminates in a race containing as many of the competitors across all series in both Trofeo Pirelli and Coppa Shell as can fit, with Ferrari declaring the winners to be "world champions".
 The following table has the winners of each event:

 Champions

 One-make racing

 The Ferrari Challenge uses a single model from the manufacturer's road car range, suitably modified to make them safe for competition use.
-The lineage began with the 348 Berlinetta in 1993, followed by its successor, the F355 Berlinetta, and the 360 Modena was introduced in 2000.
+The lineage began with the 348 Challenge in 1993, followed by its successor, the F355 Challenge, and the 360 Modena was introduced in 2000.
 The F355 remained eligible during 2000 and 2001.
-The 360 Challenge Stradale version was the first competition-orientated version to be marketed to the public.
+The 360 Challenge version was the first competition-orientated version to be marketed to the public.
 The F430 Challenge was phased in during a transitional year in 2006, with the same being the case for the 458 Challenge in 2011.
 The F430 introduced carbon-ceramic brake discs for the first time and gained 80 hp over the 360CS, which has reduced lap times to approximately three seconds shy of the F430 GT2.
-The current 458 Challenge is the first to have driver controlled aids such as traction control, stability management and adjustable ABS brakes.
+The 458 Challenge is the first to have driver controlled aids such as traction control, stability management and adjustable ABS brakes.

 Ferrari Challenge racing cars

-The 488 Challenge Evo is the most recent in a line of Ferraris used in the Ferrari Challenge series.
+The 296 Challenge is the most recent in a line of Ferraris used in the Ferrari Challenge series.
 The lineage is as follows: